John F. Seiberling

 John Frederick Seiberling, Jr. (September 8, 1918 – August 2, 2008) was a United States representative from Ohio.
 In 1974, he helped to establish what later became the Cuyahoga Valley National Park, and served on the House Judiciary Committee that held the impeachment hearings against President Richard Nixon.

 Early years

 Born in Akron, Ohio, Seiberling attended the public schools of Akron, and Staunton Military Academy in Virginia.
 He received his A.B. from Harvard University in 1941.
 His parents, Lieut.
 John Frederick Seiberling (1888–1962) and Henrietta McBrayer Buckler (1888–1979), had been wed on October 11, 1917, in Akron, Ohio.
-He had two sisters: Mary Gertrude Seiberling (born 1920) and Dorothy Buckler Lethbridge Seiberling (born 1922).
+He had two sisters: Mary Gertrude Seiberling (1920–2018) and Dorothy Buckler Lethbridge Seiberling (1922–2019).
 His paternal grandparents were Frank Seiberling, the founder of Goodyear Tire and Rubber Company, and Gertrude Ferguson Penfield.
 His maternal grandparents were Julius Augustus Buckler and Mary Maddox.